jochumdev/wzlobbyserver-ng/README.md

     - It should rebase the protocol not proxy it

 * Protocol v4
-    - This needs to implemented
+    - This needs to be implemented

 Requirements
 -----------